 Hello, my favorite people.
 How’s your week going so far?
 Can you believe it’s Thursday already and the weekend is almost here?
 Since I started blogging full-time and working from home, I can’t seem to keep track of time.
 I woke up today thinking it was Tuesday.
 Really, seriously!
 I think I should go out more and have some semblance of a social life.
 Or better yet, buy a calendar.

-Anyway, I told you a few days ago about G’s birthday party last Saturday and I also promised to share with you all the great food that went into that delicious Mexican-themed feast.
-Pollo asado, guacamole, salsa roja, and homemade corn tortillas are already up on the blog and I’ll be posting carne asada and charro beans soon.
+Anyway, I told you about G’s birthday party last Saturday and I also promised to share with you all the great food that went into that delicious Mexican-themed feast.
+Pollo asado, guacamole, salsa roja, and homemade corn tortillas recipes are already up on the blog and I’ll be posting carne asada and charro beans soon.

 Today, however, will be all about my favorite comfort food: Spanish rice.

 If you love Mexican food, then Spanish rice is a must on your repertoire of side dishes.
 It’s quick and easy to make with simple ingredients and can be pulled together in one pan!
 The raw rice is first browned in oil until toasted and golden and then gently simmered in broth until tender and fluffy.
 With fresh tomatoes, cilantro, and lime juice to kick things up, it’s loaded with wonderful flavors your family won’t get enough of!

 Successful rice dishes are not only about the flavor but also about texture, with the cooked grains tender and fluffy but not mushy and gloppy.
 Here are a few more tips to note:

 - I use Jasmine rice at home and I find 1 1/2 cups liquid to 1 cup uncooked rice ratio yields the perfect texture for this long grain rice.
 If you want to swap brown rice in this recipe, increase the liquid to 2 cups per 1 cup uncooked rice.